HaveSomeRubicon/Rubicon-Web/README.md

     Prerequisites:
   </h3>

-  <p align="center">Make sure you have git, python3.6 or higher and pip installed before you download and run Homie Web</p>
+  <p align="center">Make sure you have Git, Python3.6 or higher and pip installed before you download and run Homie Web.
+You can install Python from the Microsoft Store or python.org and pip should automatically be installed with python.
+You can learn how to install git for your operating system with a quick Google search.</p>

   <h3 align="center">
     Downloading and Running: